Everyone is doing visual content these days. Follow these image creation tips and leave them in the dust.

 Many people overlook this step because they simply aren’t aware of how powerful it can be.
 They also don’t realize just how big a problem it is to have poor image seo.

-Trust me, optimizing your images for search can not only improve your overal search ranking, but can drive traffic as well.
+Trust me, optimizing your images for search can not only improve your overall search ranking, but can drive traffic as well.

 This, of course, only applies if you’re loading them on your blog, but it’s a good habit nonetheless.